matrix-org/matrix-spec-proposals/proposals/1234-sdp-metadata.md

 Similar is true for SDP attributes.

 This proposal is also more practical for cases where more complex metadata is needed.
-For conferencing, a `userId` field could be added to `SDPStreamMetadata`.
+For conferencing, a `user_id` field could be added to `SDPStreamMetadata`.

 ## Unstable prefix